joagre/ratatoskr/ideas/r.md

 ```

 In the shell Satie expressions can be evaulated and the status of a
-running application can be inspected.
+executing application can be inspected.
 A shell can be made to connect
-to to an already running instance of a `sa` runner.
+to to an already executing instance of a `sa` runner.
 Read more about
 this and more in the `sa` runner's manual page.

 # Comments